 At Bisnar Chase, we have more than three decades of experience protecting the rights of fatal and non-fatal swimming pool victims.
-We have recovered millions of dollars in compensation for individuals and families that have been deeply affected by another person or entity's negligence or wrongdoing.
+We have recovered hundreds of millions of dollars in compensation for individuals and families that have been deeply affected by another person or entity’s negligence or wrongdoing.

 Drowning Accidents in California

 There are few activities as refreshing and fun as taking a dip in a swimming pool.
 It is so much fun that we often forget just how dangerous swimming can be.

 Hundreds of people, especially young children, are killed in unintentional drowning accidents in California each year.

 In fact, drowning is the most common cause of unintentional death for children between 0 and 4 years old in California.
 In addition to tragic drowning fatalities, swimming pool accidents can also result in near-drowning, which can leave a victim brain-injured or severely disabled.

 Fault and liability issues in swimming pool accident cases can be complex and challenging.
 If you or someone you love has been injured or has died as the result of someone else’s negligence, it is important that you understand your legal rights and options.

 An experienced California swimming pool accident attorney may be able to help you get compensation.